Mesoscopic Modeling of Structure-Transport Relationships in Dense CNT Films Containing Amorphous Carbon: Methodology

 \subsection{Mesoscopic Model}

 CNTs are modeled as collections of point particles (beads), each representing a 1.0~nm-long cylindrical segment of a CNT; the terminal beads are lighter and only represent a 0.5-nm~segment.
 Beads within the same CNT are connected by harmonic stretching and bending potentials, while beads from different, randomly oriented CNTs interact through nonbonded Lennard-Jones potentials, according to the mesoscopic tubular force field developed by Volkov, Zhigilei, and collaborators~\cite{zhigilei2005mesoscopic,volkov2010structural,Volkov2010a,volkov2010scaling}.
-Only single-walled CNTs are considered in this work.
-All calculations are performed with the \texttt{MESONT} package~\cite{kateris2020collisions,kloza2024carbon} as implemented in the \texttt{LAMMPS} code~\cite{LAMMPS}.
+All calculations were performed with the \texttt{MESONT} package~\cite{kateris2020collisions,kloza2024carbon} as implemented in the \texttt{LAMMPS} code~\cite{LAMMPS}.

-Amorphous carbon particles are also represented as single beads interacting with the other entities in the system (CNTs and other aC particles) via nonbonded Lennard-Jones potentials.
+Amorphous carbon particles are also represented as single beads that interact with the other entities in the system (CNTs and other aC particles) via nonbonded Lennard-Jones potentials.
 Their interactions are parametrized with the same procedure used for CNTs, starting from the \textsc{airebo} potential~\cite{Stuart2000}.
 To this end, aC particles are first modeled as a collection of carbon atoms, randomly distributed within a spherical volume, with a minimum C--C distance corresponding to a double bond (0.134~nm) (see Fig.~\ref{fig:aCmodel}).
-The sphere radius is set to $0.6~\mathrm{nm}$, and the number of carbon atoms is adjusted to achieve a 2.5~g$\cdot$cm$^{-3}$ density.
+The radius of the sphere is set to $0.6~\mathrm{nm}$, and the number of carbon atoms is adjusted to achieve a 2.5~g$\cdot$cm$^{-3}$ density.
 The particle is then placed at varying distances from another entity, and the total interaction energy is computed as the sum of all pairwise C--C \textsc{airebo} contributions.
 This calculation is repeated 300 times with different random internal configurations of the aC structure.
 The resulting interaction energy profiles are averaged and fitted to determine the two Lennard-Jones parameters $\varepsilon$ and $\sigma$ used in the classical force field (see Table~\ref{tab:aCparams}).

 In this work, a single particle size and fixed density are adopted for all aC beads.
-Nonetheless, the same parametrization scheme can be extended to generate interaction parameters for a broad range of particle sizes and internal densities, thereby enabling flexible modeling of diverse aC morphologies relevant to different experimental conditions and device architectures.
+Nonetheless, the same parametrization scheme can be extended to generate interaction parameters for a broad range of particle sizes and internal densities, enabling flexible modeling of diverse aC morphologies relevant to different experimental conditions and device architectures.